andrew-jacobs/sb-6502/README.md

 $0204 | IRQNV | 65C802 Native Interrupt Vector
 $0206 | NMINV | 65C802 Native Non-Maskable Vector

 The vectors are initialised to point at a default handlers.
-The BRKN and IRQN vectors are only used by the WDC 65C802 version of the monitor.
+The IRQNV and NMINV vectors are only used by the WDC 65C802 version of the monitor.

 If you write your own program then you can use the zero page locations $00 to $DF and the main RAM area between $0300 to $EFFF without corrupting the monitor.